bigcommerce/dev-docs/docs/api-docs/storefront/widgets/widgets-overview.md

 </div>

 The Widgets API allows developers to programmatically associate content with regions on a BigCommerce storefront.
-The content can consist of HTML, CSS, and JavaScript, and the API supports configuration via Handlebars variables.
+The content can consist of HTML, CSS, and JavaScript, and the API supports configuration via [Handlebars](https://handlebarsjs.com/) variables.
 It can support many types of content such as YouTube Videos, image sliders, and chat apps.

 Some benefits are:
 * Inject modular, reusable blocks of content inside new and existing store pages
 * Build tools that allow non-technical users to control content without editing theme files
 * Target specific products, categories or brands with widgets

-We are going to review all the components that make a widget.
-Then, we’ll use what we’ve learned to create a widget .
+In this article, we are going to review all the components that make a widget.
+Then, we’ll use what we’ve learned to create a widget.

 ## Regions

-[Regions](https://developer.bigcommerce.com/api-reference/storefront/widgets-api/regions/getcontentregions) are specific locations in the Stencil theme files where a widget is placed.
+[Regions](https://developer.bigcommerce.com/api-reference/storefront/widgets-api/regions/getcontentregions) are specific locations in the Stencil theme files where you can place a widget.
 A region is added at the file level using the format {{{region name="..."}}}.
 A region can be named however you like, but it is best practice to give it a name that is descriptive of the location and function.
-A theme file can have as many regions as you want, with more than one widget assigned to the region and the [Placement](/api-docs/storefront/widgets/widgets-overview#widgets_placements) `sort_order` controlling how the widgets appear on the Storefront.
+A theme file can have as many regions as you want, with more than one widget assigned to the region and the [Placement](/api-docs/storefront/widgets/widgets-overview#widgets_placements) `sort_order` controlling how the widgets appear on the storefront.

 ![Content Region](//s3.amazonaws.com/user-content.stoplight.io/6012/1551970794664 "Content Region")

 ![Content Region](//s3.amazonaws.com/user-content.stoplight.io/6012/1551970767918 "Content Region")

 Most themes in the BigCommerce marketplace come with predefined regions.
-It is best to utilize those first.
-By editing the theme and adding theme regions, updates will need to be manually managed.
+It is best to use those first.
+By editing the theme and adding theme regions, updates will need to be managed manually.

-## Widget Templates
+## Widget templates

 [Widget Templates](/api-reference/storefront/widgets-api/widget-template/getwidgettemplates) are handlebars-enabled HTML templates which define the structure of the widget on a page.
 Widget Templates can use the built in handlebar helpers such as {{if}} and {{each}}.
 Using the helpers allows for conditional logic to be built into the Widget Templates.
 Widget templates can be reused to build multiple widgets.